rkya/SBUnix/README.md

   received a timer interrupt which called the scheduler and the current process got switched to process B with the rsp 0xffffffff80396200.
-  The other process B is the original process that initialized the SBUnix and created a process sbush and it does not have anything significant to work, hence it yeilds in a continuous ```while()``` loop.
+  The other process B is the original process that initialized the SBUnix and created a process - sbush and it does not have anything significant to work, hence it yeilds in a continuous ```while()``` loop.
 As the B yeilds, the scheduler kicks in and swithcs to A back as there are no other processes.
 So, you see line 3 and 4 where the switch happens from process B to process A. This change happens immediately, hence you will see the 4 lines printed continuously in a interval of 1 second. <br/>
+  Note that the addresses printed may vary.<br/>
-  I have currently set the preemptive switching frequency to 1 second for the ease of testing.
+  I have currently set the preemptive switching frequency to 1 switch per second for the ease of testing.
 You can set it to the frequency of the timer interrupt of SBUnix i.e. 100 times per second.